Shoogn/OAuth20Server/README.md

         };
     }
  ```
- You can add more clients as you need, the one that show here is a front-end client and that is very clear from the AllowedScopes property by allowing openid which indicate that the OAuth20Server will return Idp token to the registerd application.
+ You can add more clients as you need, the one that shown here, is a front-end (ASP.NET Core Application) client and that is very clear from the **AllowedScopes** property by allowing openid scope which indicate that the **OAuth20Server** will return **Idp token** to the registerd application alond side **access token**.